zizhe-xia/zizhe-xia.github.io/_pages/about.md

   - /about.html
 ---

-## Hi there 👋

 Hello, I'm Zizhe Xia.
 Welcome to my personal site!

-## Who am I?

 I am 4-th year economics PhD student at Chicago Booth.
 I'm interested in mechanism design and information design.

 ## How to pronounce my name?

 Zizhe is pronounced like "zi-zhir" where "zh" is a [retroflex consonant](https://en.wikipedia.org/wiki/Retroflex_consonant) that sounds like a "j", and "ir" sounds like in "firm".

-Xia ia pronouced like "shia".
+Xia is pronouced like "shia".

 ## Research